libbitcoin/libbitcoin-explorer/README.md

 All code paths within a library under test should be covered.
 In other words the library should provide 100% non-functional test coverage by line.
 Coverage metrics should be published from regular test execution.
 External libraries are presumed to be tested independently.

 > BX is planning to implement automated code coverage metrics tooling as soon as it is available as a GitHub service for C++ projects.
 At this point we will have better visibility into actual test coverage.
-This objective is not yet achieved as converage is known to be less than complete.
+This objective is not yet achieved as coverage is known to be less than complete.

 #### Quality Gate